World on Fire is an epic World War II drama that’s set to become a major part of your autumn TV viewing.

 “To Nancy, a female US war correspondent who can’t find peace unless her life is at risk, to the Rossler family in Berlin, worried for their soldier son and willing to do anything to protect their disabled daughter from the attentions of the ruling Nazi regime.

 “These are the stories of the ordinary people who shaped our world.
 Stories of loyalty and brutality, courage and fear, hopes, stories of love and loss, hopes and dreams forged in extraordinary times."

-Is the show based on true stories that happened in World War II?
+World on Fire: Is it based on real life stories from World War II?

-At this stage, it’s not known whether the characters’ storylines are based on real stories from the war, or are purely fictional.
-However we do know that the epic story, told on a human scale, includes historical moments, from the siege of Warsaw, to Dunkirk, the fall of Paris and the battle of Britain.
+Originally, it wasn’t known whether the characters’ storylines were based on real stories from the war, or purely fictional.
+We knew that the epic story, told on a human scale, includes historical moments, from the siege of Warsaw, to Dunkirk, the fall of Paris and the battle of Britain.

 World on Fire has a truly international cast, with actors from across the UK and Europe and the US.